Harshitazz/TruEstate/README.md

 Pagination is implemented with a configurable page size (default: 10 items per page).
 The backend calculates skip value as `(page - 1) * page_size` and uses Pandas `.iloc[]` slicing for efficient data retrieval.
 Total count is calculated from the filtered dataset before pagination to provide accurate pagination metadata.
 The frontend displays page numbers with ellipsis for large page counts, Previous/Next navigation buttons, and highlights the current page.
 Page state automatically resets to 1 when filters or search change, and the system handles edge cases where the current page exceeds total pages after filtering.
 All state (search, filters, sort) is preserved during page navigation.

+## Authentication Implementation Summary

+Authentication is implemented using Clerk, a modern authentication service.
+The application uses Clerk's Next.js integration with middleware-based route protection.
+All routes except sign-in and sign-up pages are protected and require authentication.
+The middleware automatically redirects unauthenticated users to the sign-in page.
+User authentication state is managed by Clerk, and a user profile button is displayed in the application header for easy access to account settings and sign-out functionality.
+Clerk handles user sessions, password management, and social authentication options.

 ## Setup Instructions

 ### Prerequisites